 I keep seeing amazingly cheap flights to Oslo (I’m talking $20 return), and yet I never buy them because I’m scared it will be cold… Ha, I really can’t stand the cold.
 However, I really would love to see more of Norway soon, even if it is one of the most expensive countries in the world!

-To be fair: you can fly to pretty much anywhere in Poland for under $100, but Gdansk is especially cheap.
+To be fair: you can fly to pretty much anywhere in Poland for under $100, but Gdansk is especially cheap and is one of the nicest places to visit in Poland.
 It’s an upcoming city on the north coast riddled with cute brightly coloured houses.

 My hometown!
 Because of the fact that London has SIX airports, there’s normally always a cheap flight to be found.
 And I’m talking less than $50 return.
 London is another one of those cities you have to visit at least once, but to be fair, I’d returned SEVEN times before eventually moving there.
 That’s how addicting it is :)

 This Western Swedisch coastal city almost ALWAYS has cheap flights there.
 It’s known for its interesting mix of architectural styles and museums.
 It’s also not to far from Oslo, if you want to combine them!

 The city of wine!
 Ahhh.. who wouldn’t want to jet off to a weekend of French wine, cheeses, architecture and museums?
 Bordeaux is usually one of the cheapest French cities to fly into.

 The city of fashion is mostly misunderstood, as it doesn’t have a cute city centre like many Italian cities do.
 However, it has one of the most dramatic cathedrals in Europe, and some bad ass shopping (and hey, who can knock some Italian food?!)